cjekel/cjekel.github.io/_posts/2018-02-04-Using-ramdisk-to-speed-non-linear-FEA-optimization.md

 ---
 title:  "Using tmpfs to speed up non-linear finite element models"
 date:   2018-02-04 11:52:00
-description: Benchmark of a HDD, SSD, and tmpfs (RAM disk) for read/write, and an optimization on a non-linear FE model.
+description: Benchmark of a HDD, SSD, and tmpfs (RAM disk) for read/write, and behncmark of an optimization on a non-linear FE model.
 keywords: [SSD FE model performance, SSD FE model improvement, make FE model faster, speed up non-linear FEA, FE model compare HDD SSD, tmpfs for non-linear fea, ramdisk to speed up fea]
 ---

-tl;dr Use a solid state drive (SSD) or tmpfs to speed up non-linear FE models in optimizations.
+tl;dr Use a solid-state drive (SSD) or tmpfs to speed up non-linear FE models in optimizations.

 I frequently run optimizations on non-linear finite element (FE) models.
 In my case these optimizations require the FE model to be solved for thousands of different configurations.
 A lot of commercial non-linear FE codes write a substantial amount of information to the hard drive.
 Much of this written information can not be turned off!
 For large models (with a large number of degrees of freedom) the computational time required to solve the problem dominates the overall run time of the analysis.
 However, for small FE models the information written to the hard drive can be primary contribution of model run time.